 - 1. The student will adhere to the AOTA Code of Ethics - 2.
 The student will follow all policies and procedures of the fieldwork site and the Santa Ana College OTA Program. - 3.
-The student will demonstrate professional work habits and behaviors as evidenced by: - 3.1. establishing, maintaining and terminating therapeutic relationships with the patients/clients - 3.2. actively listen to the client, showing appropriate empathy and avoiding judgment of the client - 3.3. developing positive working relationships with staff - 3.4. accepting feedback and utilizing constructive suggestions in a timely and positive manner - 3.5. taking initiative to resolve problems and seeking supervision as needed, asking questions when appropriate and offering suggestions and possible solutions to problems - 3.6. independently seeking out opportunities for further learning and utilizing available resources effectively.
-These resources may include other personnel at the fieldwork site, reference material, and program and school faculty among others - 3.7. being able to identify his or her own personal strengths and areas for improvement - 3.8. respecting cultural diversity including a client's need for space, touch, eye contact - 3.9. understanding the importance of patient confidentiality - 3.10. maintaining the clients' confidentiality by keeping documents in a secure area and holding confidential conversations in private areas - 3.11. identifying himself/herself when appropriate and explain his or her role. - 3.12. sharing appropriately with clients, families, significant others, colleagues, service providers, and the public regarding his/her personal life - 3.13. reporting to the fieldwork setting on time and demonstrating readiness to begin his/her work responsibilities as scheduled.
-If students anticipate that they will be late or absent, appropriate and timely notification is given to superior, staff, and clients and program faculty 3.14. being punctual in attending all meetings and scheduled treatment activities as directed by supervisor - 3.15. completing all required documentation and assignments in a consistently timely manner - 3.16. effectively using time if and when scheduled treatments or meetings are postponed or cancelled - 3.17. effectively adjusting to changes that occur and to modify priorities as necessary in response to such changes - 3.18. share the responsibility for the maintenance of equipment, inventory of supplies/materials and the treatment environment to assure safety and adequacy of supply of necessary items - 4.
-Student will develop entry level competencies for the Level II fieldwork by the end of the experience as evidenced by the student achieving a passing score AOTA Level II Fieldwork Evaluation.
-Student will assume full client caseload, as defined by fieldwork site, by end of the rotation.
+The student will demonstrate professional work habits and behaviors as evidenced by:

+3.1. establishing, maintaining, and terminating therapeutic relationships with the patients/clients

+3.2. actively listen to the client, showing appropriate empathy and avoiding judgment of the client

+3.3. developing positive working relationships with staff

+3.4. accepting feedback and utilizing constructive suggestions in a timely and positive manner

+3.5. taking initiative to resolve problems and seeking supervision as needed, asking questions when appropriate and offering suggestions and possible solutions to problems

+3.6. independently seeking out opportunities for further learning and utilizing available resources effectively.
+These resources may include other personnel at the fieldwork site, reference material, and program and school faculty among others

+3.7. being able to identify his or her own personal strengths and areas for improvement

+3.8. respecting cultural diversity including a client's need for space, touch, eye contact

+3.9. understanding the importance of patient confidentiality

+3.10. maintaining the clients' confidentiality by keeping documents in a secure area and holding confidential conversations in private areas

+3.11. respecting and understanding the client's psychosocial factors influencing engagement in occupation.

+3.12. identifying himself/herself when appropriate and explain his or her role.

+3.13. sharing appropriately with clients, families, significant others, colleagues, service providers, and the public regarding his/her personal life

+3.14. reporting to the fieldwork setting on time and demonstrating readiness to begin his/her work responsibilities as scheduled.
+If students anticipate that they will be late or absent, appropriate, and timely notification is given to superior, staff, and clients and program faculty

+3.15. being punctual in attending all meetings and scheduled treatment activities as directed by supervisor

+3.16. completing all required documentation and assignments in a consistently timely manner

+3.17. effectively using time when scheduled treatments or meetings are postponed or cancelled

+3.18. effectively adjusting to changes that occur and to modify priorities as necessary in response to such changes

+3.19. share the responsibility for the maintenance of equipment, inventory of supplies/materials and the treatment environment to assure safety and adequacy of supply of necessary items